kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

    * If the try_lock call succeeded:
      1. Allocate space for the signal data on the process' main heap area and copy the signal data there
-     2. Release main process lock
+     2. Allocate a linked list node containing a pointer to the heap-allocated signal data
-     3. Allocate a linked list node containing a pointer to the heap-allocated signal data
+     3. Acquire the outer signal queue lock
-     4. Acquire the outer signal queue lock
+     4. Insert the linked list node at the end of the outer signal queue
-     5. Insert the linked list node at the end of the outer signal queue
+     5. Release the outer signal queue lock
-     6. Release the outer signal queue lock
+     6. Release the main process lock
    * Else:
-     1. Allocate a new linked list node containing the message data
+     1. Allocate a new linked list node containing the signal data
      2. Acquire the outer signal queue lock
      3. Insert the new node at the end of the outer signal queue
      4. Release the outer signal queue lock

-The advantage of `{message_queue_data, on_heap}` compared to `{message_queue_data, off_heap}` is that the message data is copied directly to the receiving process main heap (when the try lock call for the main process lock succeeds).
+The advantage of `{message_queue_data, on_heap}` compared to `{message_queue_data, off_heap}` is that the signal data is copied directly to the receiving process main heap (when the try lock call for the main process lock succeeds).
 The disadvantage of `{message_queue_data, on_heap}` is that the sender creates extra contention on the receiver's main process lock.
-Therefore, `{message_queue_data, off_heap}` provides much better scalability than `{message_queue_data, on_heap}` when multiple processes send messages to the same process concurrently on a multicore system.
+Notice that we cannot simply release the main process lock directly after allocating the data on the process heap.
+If a garbage collection happen before the signal have been inserted into the process' heap, the signal data would be lost (holding the main process lock prevents a garbage collection from happening).
+Therefore, `{message_queue_data, off_heap}` provides much better scalability than `{message_queue_data, on_heap}` when multiple processes send signals to the same process concurrently on a multicore system.

 However, even though `{message_queue_data, off_heap}` scales better than `{message_queue_data, on_heap}` with the old implementation,